Electronics-Recycling Innovator Faces Prison For Extending Computers' Lives - Slashdot

 If the first deserves jail, the second is most likely a death sentence.

 Microsoft grows shittier by the day...
-(Score:2)
+(Score:5, Insightful)

 For those not aware of how this works, it's not an illegal copy.
 To install Windows on a PC, you need a install disc PLUS a key... the content of those discs can be downloaded online or made with any Windows computer to be used in another.
 In order for you to install it in a new pc, you need a key that will be validated for that machine alone.
 The recycled computers had them...
 Dell desktops comes with a sticked on it with said key.
-No one getting those DVDs needed a pirated copy, just a install disc, which
+No one getting those DVDs needed a pirated copy, just a install disc, which again, anyone can get without paying a dime.

 Re: (Score:2)